 “I recognized a great sense of void in my life,” he says.

-the largest in the country, and took his questions with him.
+He enrolled at Virginia Theological Seminary outside of Washington, D.C., the largest in the country, and took his questions with him.
 One in particular lingered and nudged:

 Is God calling me to the priesthood?

 At seminary, “I had a sense of being home that invigorated that call,” vonRosenberg recalls.

 The church was embroiled in a great social controversy, this one over the ordination of women, which he supported.